Victor-f-Paiva/Euro-Treino/README.md

 ---

-## ✅ Key Learnings

-- Best practices for entity modeling in Java
-- Differences between entities, enums, and DTOs
-- Practical usage of JPA and Hibernate with Spring Boot
-- How to structure a modular, maintainable backend API
-- The importance of modeling the domain before coding

----

 ## 🛠️ Next Steps

 - [ ] Create CRUD endpoints for all main entities
 - [ ] Add DTOs and mappers to separate concerns
-- [ ] Implement unit and integration tests
-- [ ] Set up Swagger for API documentation

 ---